Mailboxes

 2. Create email forwarding rule in your email account settings to forward incoming emails to another mailbox which you can connect using IMAP provider in MailWebhook.

-3. Add email forwading from your email account to hosted mailbox in MailWebhook.
-You will need to setup endpoint to receive verification email from the provider and confirm forwarding.
+3. Add email forwarding from your email account to hosted mailbox in MailWebhook.
+You will need to set up an endpoint to receive the verification email from the provider and confirm forwarding.

 2. Organization/Company.
 In addition to options for individual users above, as an organization/company you have following additional option: